-As this document builds upon the communications architecture basis of the SCCS ADD, common notation has been used, but this has been extended to enable representation of both the information model and services that are central to the Application and Support Layer.
-The following sections summarise the notation used for each of the modelling views in this document.
+Since this document builds upon the basis of the communications architecture described in the SCCS ADD, common notation has been used, but this has been extended to enable representation of both the information model and services that are central to the Application and Support Layer.
+The following sections summarize the notation used for each of the modelling views in this document.

 Functional View Notation

 The functional view diagrams show functions [functional elements] and the associated logical links between them.
-At the application layer, these logical links represent either simple file-based information exchange between functions or application level interactive service interfaces.
+At the application layer, these logical links represent either simple file-based information exchange between functions or application level service interfaces which may be interactive or delayed.
 The underlying communications functions and links are not shown in this viewpoint, as the diagrams are independent of deployment architecture.

-The basic RASDS notation has been extended to allow the representation of both services and exchanged information (or data).
+The basic RASDS notation for functional viewpoint is used and has been extended to allow the representation of both services and exchanged information (or data).

-Information objects exchanged across a logical interface are shown as rectangular boxes attached to the interface, annotated with their abbreviated names.
+Information objects exchanged across a logical interface are shown as rectangular boxes attached to the connector, annotated with their abbreviated names.
 Conventions detailed in the diagram below enable differentiation between information objects that are specific or generic; and those contained within another information object.

 To enable differentiation between the provider and consumer of a service, the provider end is annotated with a small circle.
 Where standardization of the interface concerned is limited to the format of the exchanged information object, then the “provider” corresponds to the function that generates that information.